 Early intervention is key in the success of managing head shape conditions.
 The cranial orthosis is a custom fabricated helmet specific for each baby.
 Below is what you can expect from start to finish.

 A thorough evaluation of an infant’s head shape is completed during the first visit at Westcoast Brace & Limb.
 After obtaining the baby’s history from his or her parents or care givers, measurements are taken.
 The baby’s head is then scanned and a series of six clinical photographs are taken.
 These photographs are repeated at the end of the treatment for comparison.

 Parents or care givers return with their baby after about ten days for delivery of the orthosis.
 During this visit, time is spent optimizing the fit of the orthosis and providing thorough wear/care instructions and answering any questions that arise.

 When choosing to proceed with treatment, it is important to consider that follow-up visits are essential to treatment success.
 Visits are scheduled weekly or bi-weekly, depending on the baby’s age and growth rate.

 Measurements are taken at every follow-up visit.
 These measurements help monitor head growth and document progress.
 Modifications to the cranial orthosis are made to accommodate the changes that are occurring and to ensure that there is always space for growth in the desired areas.

-Once it is determined that the desired correction of the head shape has been achieved, parents return with their baby for a final visit.
+Once it is determined that the desired correction of the head shape has been achieved, parents or care givers return with their baby for a final visit.
 On that day, new clinical photographs are taken and the baby’s head is scanned again.
 The parents receive a copy of the pre- and post-treatment photographs and scan reports.